-When you learn to think sociologically, when you start to see the world from the “outside-in” you can never turn it off.
-You will forever be questioning why things are the way they are and wondering how to make things better.
-That’s the blessing and the curse of the sociological perspective.
+When we learn to think sociologically, when we start to see the world from the “outside-in” we can never turn it off.
+We will forever be questioning why things are the way they are and wondering how to make things better.
+That’s the power of the sociological perspective.

 Before joining the Mackin Learning team, I taught sociology courses for twelve years.
-My focus was social inequalities–by race, class, gender, sexual orientation, and other social statuses.
+My focus was American social inequalities–by race, class, gender, sexual orientation, and other social statuses–and political divides.
 That means that I spent thousands of hours navigating tough conversations with diverse groups of young people.
 And I learned a lot about how to have these conversations successfully, in a way that avoids defensive reactions and leads to deep, empathetic understanding.

 This experience guides my overarching philosophy.
-My workshop series details this framework in four main parts:
+My workshop series provides tools for using a sociological framework:

-When we apply this framework to your school’s initiatives, goals, and curriculum together, I am confident that you will feel empowered to accomplish whatever lasting transformation you intend to make.
+When we apply this framework to your initiatives, goals, and curriculum, you will be empowered to more successfully navigate complex conversations with students, colleagues, and caregivers.